colomafarre/colomafarre.github.io/_posts/2019-04-18-tashi-waldorf-school.md

 If you would like to help Tashi Waldorf School and its students you can make a donation. **Any amount would be gratefully received**!
 You can donate through <a href="http://rsfsocialfinance.org/donate-now/" target="_blank">this webside</a> to **"Children of Nepal"**, the organization that runs the school.
 You just need to specify the amount you want to donate and that you have not received goods or services for this donation.

 With the money they would be able to hire a school bus, redo the bathrooms and fix the kitchen.
-They also need money to sponcership students coming from families in need. **You can help a nepali kid have a better and brither future!**
+They also need money to sponcership students coming from families in need. **You can help a nepali kid have a better and brighter future!**

-Thanks for reading and for helping to the extend possible!
+Thanks for reading and for helping to the extent possible!

 <a href="/img/tashiwaldorf/IMG_1342.JPG"> <img border="0" src= "/img/tashiwaldorf/IMG_1342.JPG" width="200"></a>